Beacon Hill Academy

 One of the advantages of its size is the number of staff who work in learner support and the broad pastoral care system.
 The academy has its own AS Base, with trained staff on hand to provide the extra support and care that AS learners may require.

 The curriculum is relevant and responsive, providing opportunities for learners to study a wide range of subjects such as engineering, design technology and expressive arts.
-The Trust has invested a significant sum of money into brand new computers and networking and carried out extensive work on the fabric of the school.

 There is a comprehensive programme of extra-curricular activities ranging from sports and the arts to valuable enrichment experiences that have included visits to Oxbridge Universities, skiing trips to Italy, and visits to the WWI battlefields, China and Silicon Valley.